osg-htc/research-facilitation/docs/accounts-and-projects/projects.md

 ## Add the user to the project

 After the project file has been created, add the required users to the project.
-If you are doing this step immediately after creating the project, skip to step <<number>> below
+If you are doing this step immediately after creating the project, skip to step 4 below

 1. Go to https://www.osgconnect.net and login
 2. Click on the "Projects" tab on the Admin panel